skarnz/nba_prediction_playbyplay/README.md

 - Flask
 - Requests
 - python-dotenv
 - Azure OpenAI API access

+## Future Improvements
+- Implement additional metrics for more comprehensive model evaluation
+- Experiment with different model architectures tailored to sports sequence prediction
+- Add visualization tools for analyzing prediction patterns and biases
+- Develop an expanded dataset covering more seasons and leagues